 Making Snow Angels.
 If you don’t mind getting a little cold and wet, then making snow angels is a great way to have fun in the snow.
-All you have to do is fall backward (or lay down) into the snow and move your arms up and down to mimic angel’s wings.
+All you have to do is fall backward (or lay down) into the snow and move your arms up and down to mimic the angel’s wings.

 Paint in the Snow

 Snow Painting.
 Snow is very white, but you can make it more colorful!
-Grab some food coloring, water, and some spray bottles for a very easy and fun snow activity.
+Grab some food coloring, water, and spray bottles for a very easy and fun snow activity.
 Mix the food coloring and water in the spray bottle and spray different shapes and designs into the snow!

 Have a Snow Relay Race

 Snow Relay Race.
-Grab some buckets, spoons, balls, and whatever else you have on hand and create a snow relay race.
+Grab some buckets, spoons, balls, and whatever else you have on hand, and create a snow relay race.
 Races could include making and carrying snowballs, filling buckets of snow, or anything else you can think of.
 Snow has so much potential for great races!

 I hope you enjoy some of these simple outdoor activities on your next snowy day!